AndrewDurrant/assessment-frontend/README.md

 Frontend

-1. Add the react-router-dom library and wrap your App component in BrowserRouter
+1. Add the react-router-dom library and wrap your App component in BrowserRouter **DONE**

-2. When the App component mounts, it should fetch Todos from your backend API and populate the App state
+2. When the App component mounts, it should fetch Todos from your backend API and populate the App state **DONE**

-3. Create an addTodo function in the App component that receives a todo object and adds it to state.todos
+3. Create an addTodo function in the App component that receives a todo object and adds it to state.todos **DONE**

 4. Create a Route component on /todos/:category path for the Todos List view
   a.
 This Route should render the component TodosList